 A formal evaluation of the OTD student's performance during the Doctoral Capstone Experience will occur at midterm (by the end of week 7) and at the completion of the Doctoral Capstone Experience (by the end of week 14).
 The evaluation will be completed by the FCC, CCM, and CSS.
 The student will be assessed based upon performance in relation to professional behavior, project implementation, knowledge acquisition, and individual learning goals and objectives.
 A Pass/Fail grading system will be utilized for the capstone.
 The student must achieve a minimum of 80% on the student performance evaluation in order to pass the Doctoral Capstone Experience.
 An evaluation of the OTD student's scholarly Doctoral Capstone Presentation will be completed by the DCC, in conjunction with the FCC.
 The student will be assessed based upon performance in relation to professionalism, dissemination of capstone results, and demonstration of acquisition of advanced knowledge.
-A Pass/Fail grading system will be utilized for the capstone by the DCC, in conjunction in order to pass the Doctoral Capstone Presentation.
-The student must achieve a minimum of 80% on the student performance evaluation in order to pass the Doctoral Capstone Presentation.
+A Pass/Fail grading system will be utilized for the capstone presentation.
 The student must achieve a minimum of 80% on the student performance evaluation in order to pass the Doctoral Capstone Presentation.